harrisop/ECE434_Homework/hw04/README.md

 approached zero and when the usleep was removed.
 To the nake eye it just appeared as if the led remained on towards the end of this test.

 ## I2C Via the Kernel
 See tempReadDriver.sh for the code.
+Run setuptemp.sh before runnign tempReadDriver.sh to set everything up.
 I read the TMP101 sensors using the kernel driver and then converted the measurement to degrees farenheit, printing them to the command line.

 ## Etch-A-Sketch Part 4 (using Flask)